someengineering/resoto.com/blog/2022/05-17-a-walk-in-the-graph/index.md

 ![DigitalOcean Droplet](img/droplet_surrounding.svg)

 This diagram reveals a lot of useful information.
 It shows the related DigitalOcean team and project and the droplet usage as a node in a Kubernetes cluster and backend of a load balancer as well as its attached volumes.
-All of this information is available as is.
+All of this information is available as-is.
 The search syntax makes it extremely easy to walk this structure and reveal the information of interest.

-Please hop over to our [Getting Started](/docs/getting-started) page and try it yourself!
+Please head over to the [Getting Started](/docs/getting-started) documentation and try it out yourself!